labradorescence/handsomehand/STES.md

 # To Do

--new nav bar menu
+-new nav bar menu: filled titles/italic caps
--form submit confirm page
+-form submit confirm page with smile
--font
+-font: Josefin Sans for Titles, and Monteserrat for body text.
 -form css

+# done

 -add more photos on portfolio
+-change the about page's photo, solo coffee: "refresh" and "brew" -change the about page's photo, goldies
+-add second and fouth pics to portfolio
+-remove form border
+-form change the order